 - First meat-free protein to have Carbon Footprint 3rd Party Certification

-- Less additives than many other vegan burgers
+- Fewer additives than many other vegan burgers

 Undoubtedly, fungi in plant-based burgers is everywhere, whether you know it or not.